THIS ARTICLE is for every marketing executive out there faced with launching new video marketing and advertising initiatives.

 Push and get the buy-in you need from that endless parade of decision-makers and get them to decide in your favor.

-Or, if possible, take the responsibility upon yourself.
+Or, when possible, take the responsibility yourself.

 The worst-case scenario is that the campaign is a disaster, you get kudos for trying, get fired and wind up getting another job somewhere else with a better benefits package and a parking space.